 What happens next

-You can expect us to acknowledge your complaint within 3 to 5 working days (it sometimes may be longer, but we will always contact you), either by telephone, email or letter.
+You can expect us to acknowledge your complaint within three to five working days (it sometimes may be longer, but we'll always contact you), either by telephone, email or letter.
 We’ll tell you how we are going to look into your concerns and what will happen next.